Diogenesoftoronto/flashnerds/planning/PLAN.md

 1. Scene 3:
     1. Given that I am logged in, when I view the navbar, then I should see a profile icon.
       1. Given that I see that I see a profile, when I click on the flashcard icon, then I should be able to view my deck.
-      1. Given that I see my deck, when I click on the edit button, then I should be able to edit my collection.
+      1. Given that I see my deck, when I click on the edit button, then I should be able to edit my deck.
-      1. Given that I see a collection, when I click on the delete button, then I should be able to delete my collection.
+      1. Given that I see a deck, when I click on the delete button, then I should be able to delete my deck.
     1. Given that I see a profile icon, when I click on the profile icon, then I should be able to view my profile.
     1. Given that I see a profile, when I click on the edit profile button, then I should be able to edit my profile.
     1. Given that I see a profile, when I click on the delete profile button, then I should be able to delete my profile.